Where to Stay in Paris: Best Neighbourhoods for US Travelers

 Ready to Book Your Paris Vacation Rental?

-Finding the right neighborhood is the first step to creating your dream Paris getaway.
-Whether you're strolling the medieval lanes of Le Marais, sipping espresso in Saint-Germain, or watching the sunset from Montmartre, each corner of Paris offers its own kind of magic.
+Choosing the right neighborhood is the foundation of a great Paris trip.
+Whether you're strolling through Le Marais, enjoying café culture in Saint-Germain, or watching the sunset from Montmartre, each area offers a different way to experience the city.

 Both sides have their charms.
 The Left Bank (like the Latin Quarter and Saint-Germain) is known for intellectual history and cafés.
 The Right Bank (like Le Marais and Montmartre) features artsy vibes and historic architecture.